 Fasten the seat belts by pushing the metal catch into the buckle until it "snaps" into place.
 Tighten the belt until comfortably snug by pulling the end extending from the buckle.
 Loosen the belt by turning the entire buckle outward.
 Lift the buckle lever to unlatch and release the belt.
-Keep the belt clean with a cleaner or detergent recommended for nylon.
+Clean the belts, without removing them from the car, with a stiff bristle brush using a detergent recommended for nylon.
 Never bleach or redye seat belts.